commercetools/commercetools-sync-java/docs/usage/TAX_CATEGORY_SYNC.md

 # Tax Category Sync

-Module used for importing/syncing TaxCategory into a commercetools project.
+Allows importing/syncing TaxCategory into a commercetools project.
 It also provides utilities for generating update actions based on the comparison of a [TaxCategory](https://docs.commercetools.com/http-api-projects-taxCategories#taxcategory) against a [TaxCategoryDraft](https://docs.commercetools.com/http-api-projects-taxCategories#taxcategorydraft).